 Coronavirus: Employee Health Screening

-SUNY Delhi shall conduct testing of UUP (PSNU) employees and CSEA (OSU, ISU and ASU) negotiating unit employees who are required to routinely report in person to campus to conduct some or all of their work obligation.
+SUNY Delhi shall conduct COVID-19 surveillance testing of UUP (PSNU), PBANYS, and CSEA (OSU, ISU and ASU) negotiating unit employees through June 30, 2021 for those who are required to routinely report in person to campus to conduct some or all of their work obligation.

 Employees will be selected for testing from those completing the daily health screening tool.
-The campus will conduct employee testing once a week on Monday afternoons between 1 p.m. and 3 p.m. in Farrell Center, 2nd floor.
-Employees selected for testing will be notified on the preceding Thursday.
-The goal is to test every staff member who works on campus prior to December 31, 2020.
+The campus will conduct testing once a week on Mondays in Farrell Center, 2nd floor.
+Employees selected for testing will be notified on or before the preceding Thursday.

 Employees who do not own a smart phone must complete the registration process in advance of the testing appointment using a personal computer or tablet.
 Individuals should notify one of the onsite staff upon arrival to the assigned testing appointment that they do not have a smart phone in their possession so that someone can assist them.

 Individuals who are selected for testing with a history of COVID-19 (those who have previously tested positive for the virus or have tested positive for the antibodies) must contact Human Resources immediately upon notification.
-They should not participate in the testing.
+Employees who have tested positive within 90 days cannot participate in SUNY Delhi’s surveillance testing.

-Anyone who is selected for testing but is NOT reporting to campus to work is not required to be tested and should contact Human Resources immediately to be removed from the schedule.
+Anyone who is selected for testing but no longer reporting to campus to work is not required to be tested and should contact Human Resources immediately to be removed from the schedule.

 - Employees are required to create a COVID-19 Surveillance Account with SUNY Upstate and register online prior to the day of testing.